-- a) Declare the campus plastic free and implement it thoroughly. - b) World Environment day to be celebrated in College premises every year on 5th June and whole College students and staff shall get involved and take OATH for ENVIRONMENT CONSERVATION not only in college but also in every span of life. - Avoid plastic/thermocol plates and cups in the college level or department level functions. - d) Noise level monitoring shall be done as per the guideline of "Noise Pollution (Regulation and Control) Rules '2000'. - e) The Biodiversity is to be maintained whole considering the plantation in future. - f) Awarness among students and staff about green environment shall be done use tools like display boards. - g) The surroundings of the College should be keep clean. - h) New construction or development work has to be done without cutting down any tree. - i) A closed area between main garden and office building seems to be requiring intense maintenance. - j) Awareness among students and staff about green environment shall be done use tools like display boards. - k) Proper maintenance and reclamation of play grounds, belong to college. - I) Renovation of cooking system in the canteen to save gas.
+- a) Declare the campus plastic free and implement it thoroughly. - b) Avoid plastic/thermocol plates and cups in the college level or department level functions. - c) Noise level monitoring shall be done as per the guideline of "Noise Pollution (Regulation and Control) Rules '2000'. - d) The Biodiversity is to be maintained whole considering the plantation in future. - e) Awarness among students and staff about green environment shall be done use tools like display boards. - f) The surroundings of the College should be keep clean. - g) New construction or development work has to be done without cutting down any tree. - h) A closed area between main garden and office building seems to be requiring intense maintenance.